7purplebulls/finance-opt-tools/doc/source/tut/getting_started.rst

 merge two sets of constraints.
 Watch out, when you merge constraints to create a larger dictionary of constraints don't forget to do the same for the parameters.

+#TODO: Keep in mind if you have the same symbols in the dictionaries, the later one in the merge function will overwrite the previous ones

 .. code:: julia